Library Services seek to provide a safe, secure and appropriate study environment for the benefit of all service users.

 The library environment

 - Silence must be observed in all silent study spaces.
-Where group study space is provided, conversations must be kept at as low a level as possible
+Where group study space is provided, conversations must be kept at a quiet level

 - Mobile phones must be set to silent mode before entering any Library Services area

 - Mobile phone calls are permitted in group study spaces if they do not cause disturbance to other library users.
-Telephone calls are not permitted in any other areas.
+Calls are not permitted in any other areas.

 Eating and drinking

-- Cold snacks are permitted, but hot food must not be consumed in any area
+- Cold snacks and hot or cold drinks are permitted, but hot food must not be consumed in any area

-- Dispose of litter in bins provided and keep all study spaces in a tidy condition
+- All litter should be disposed of in the bins provided and study spaces should be kept in a tidy condition.

 Photography and filming

-- The taking of photographs and filming are not permitted in any Library Services area, except with written permission from the local head of service.
+- The taking of photographs and filming are not permitted in any Library Services area, except with written permission from the Head of User Services and/or Assistant Vice-President for Library Services.

 Your library account and resources